 I really enjoyed watching the ships pass through the locks as well as spot some salmon.
 If you are lucky you can also see some seals.
 Entrance to the Ballard Locks property is completely free.
 There is a gift shop and restrooms on site as well as a park to stroll through.

 While I didn’t get a chance to visit any breweries I was happy to grab a nitro cold brew coffee from Ballard Coffee Works.
 This coffee shop brews up the popular Seattle Coffee Works coffee beans.
 The space is bright and airy and provides plenty of seating options, encouraging patrons to linger for as long as you desire.

-The neighborhood of Fremont is only a three mile drive north from downtown Seattle.
+The Seattle neighborhoods are very close from the city center.
+Take the Fremont neighborhood, it is only a three mile drive north from downtown.
 The vibe here is largely bohemian and artsy.
-But in addition it is also very techy, due in large part to Google’s Seattle headquarters calling the Fremont neighborhood home.
+But in addition it is also very techie, due in large part to Google’s Seattle headquarters calling the Fremont neighborhood home.